rfding/ddfbeat/README.md

-# Connextametricbeat
+# DDFbeat

-Welcome to Connextametricbeat.
+Welcome to DDFbeat.

 Ensure that this folder is at the following location:
-`${GOPATH}/src/github.com/rfding/connextametricbeat`
+`${GOPATH}/src/github.com/connexta/ddfbeat`

-## Getting Started with Connextametricbeat
+## Getting Started with DDFbeat

 ### Requirements

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with Connextametricbeat and also install the dependencies, run the following command:
+To get running with DDFbeat and also install the dependencies, run the following command:

 ```